 If you have kids in Frisco, chances are you’ve heard of “Ms. Pat.”
 Pat DeLange, the owner of FriscoSwim, is a fixture in the local swimming community.
 She’s a life-long swimmer, competing in the sport since she was just five years old.
 In 2006, Pat was coaching for the FASST swim team and working as a paraprofessional at Corbell Elementary when a friend suggested she teach swim lessons.
 And FriscoSwim was born!

-The business, which started with just eight students each week in her HOA pool, has now expanded to an average of 100 students per week during the summer in their private, indoor, heated pool.
 Three family members teach lessons at FriscoSwim’s pool, two instructors teach at Lakes Tennis Academy during the summer and there are several additional instructors depending upon the time of year, all who share Pat’s dedication to their students.
+Pat shared,

-Marla Finley’s son is a perfect example of how the personalized instruction allows for students to progress quickly.
+Marla Finley’s son is a perfect example of how personalized instruction allows students to progress quickly.
+Marla shared,

 Operations Director Devan Tovar explains what sets Emler apart is their “Emler Sure” guarantee.
 This means if a student participates for a full semester, they will meet the swim goals of the class, or instructors will work with the student to meet those goals.
 Semesters closely follow the school calendar and last 20 weeks (summer semesters are 12 weeks).

 The original Frisco Emler has been open since 2010 and is in Preston Stonebrook Center.
 And in 2018, Emler expanded to West Frisco off Eldorado Pkway.
 Devan shared,

 As Frisco expands, it is becoming more important to be accessible to families.
 Our new location will make it easier for students all over Frisco to take classes with us.